digitsensitive/phaser3-typescript/README.md

 ## Phaser 3 and TypeScript

-[Phaser](https://github.com/photonstorm/phaser) is a fast, free, and the only true open source HTML5 game framework.
+[Phaser](https://github.com/photonstorm/phaser) is a wonderful, fast and free open source HTML5 game framework.
 Here you will find everything you need to develop games with Phaser 3 in TypeScript.
 Have fun discovering, developing and playing!
 Feedback is always welcome!

 ### Install